 Conservative advocacy groups, influenced by billionaire Charles Koch, led the effort to overturn the Chevron deference.
 The Washington Post reported that many environmental groups wanted to retain the doctrine with concerns that overturning it could weaken the federal government’s ability to combat climate change.

 Alex Petkanas, clean energy and climate program manager at the Alaska Center, said that for decades, experts like scientists have made key decisions on technical issues and how to implement environmental regulations.
-Friday’s decision could upend that, he said.
+Friday’s decision could upend that, they said.

 The federal government plays an outsized role in Alaska compared to other states.
 More than 60% of land in Alaska is managed federally.
 Court challenges of agency decisions approving or denying resource development projects are common.